LimePay/docs/Getting-Started.md

     }
 ];

-let txBuilder = new LimePayWeb.TransactionsBuilder(jsonWallet, password);
-let result = await txBuilder.buildSignedTransactions(transactions);
+let result = await LimePayWeb.TransactionsBuilder.buildSignedTransactions(result.jsonWallet, password, transactions);
 // The result will be ["rawSignedTransaction0", "rawSignedTransaction1"]
 ```

-In this example, the first transaction will be `approve` transaction that is going to callthe Token contract and `approve` the service contract to `charge` 1 token.
+In this example, the first transaction will be `approve` transaction that is going to call the Token contract and `approve` the service contract to `charge` 1 token.

 The second transaction will call the service contract and execute the `buySomeService` function.

-#### For more information and examples of how to integrate with LimePay, you can check the `sample-projects` repo
+#### For more information and examples of how to integrate with LimePay, you can check the `sample-projects` repository